Drug Evaluation Committee 2007-02 Obligation to Report Adverse Reactions to Over-the-Counter Drugs Adjunctively Used in Conjugation (Part 2)

 Q&A listed in Clinical Trial 119 Official Position Paper, Question No. 2005-06,

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) is of the opinion that it is an appropriate response for a pharmaceutical company to be asked to submit a report on non-serious adverse events caused by concomitant use of an investigational drug.
+The JPMA's opinion is that this is an appropriate response for a JPMA company.
 The Pharmaceutical Manufacturers Association of Japan (PMAJ) opinion states that this is an appropriate response for a pharmaceutical company, but we would like to ask for clarification on the following points.

 -